Richard Harries, Baron Harries of Pentregarth: Legacy and reputation

 His passion for social justice influenced his liberal views.
 At the start of his episcopacy, he brought legal proceedings challenging the Church Commissioners' policy on investment.
 He and his co-plaintiffs argued that the Church Commissioners placed too much emphasis on purely financial considerations and insufficient emphasis upon the promotion of the Christian faith.
 Although this challenge failed – the Commissioners already had an ethical investment policy, albeit one which excluded a smaller part of the UK share market than the plaintiffs had wanted to exclude – the Court recognised that it was proper for charities to consider whether their investment strategies would alienate the charity's financial supporters.

-In 1996, Harries formed part of a working group of church leaders looking to address the rise of rough sleepers in west London.
+In 1996, Harries formed part of a working group of church leaders looking to address the increasing numbers of homeless in west London.
 Harries and the other original founders championed the need for an open-access shelter that welcomed all in need, regardless of local connection, religion or nationality.
 The group, formerly known as West London Churches Homeless Concern, gained charity status in 2000 and changed its name to "Glass Door" in 2014.
 It continues to operate church-based homeless shelters across central and south-west London.

 In 2014, Harries stated in the House of Lords that the next British coronation in Westminster Abbey should feature readings from the Quran, the holy book of Islam.

-On 11 February 2017, Harries was one of fourteen retired bishops to sign an open letter to the then-serving bishops of the Church of England.
+On 11 February 2017, Harries was one of 14 retired bishops to sign an open letter to the then-serving bishops of the Church of England.
 In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the church's canons or practices around sexuality.
 By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops had added their signatures; on 15 February, the report was rejected by synod.

 Honours

 Harries was appointed a fellow of King's College London (FKC) in 1983, a fellow of the Royal Society of Literature in 1996, and an honorary fellow of the Academy of Medical Sciences in 2004.
 In 1994 he became a Doctor of Divinity honoris causa of the University of London and in 2001 he was honoured with the degree of Doctor of the University (DUniv) by Oxford Brookes University.

 In 2012, he was awarded the President's Medal by the British Academy.

+In 2012, he was elected a Fellow of the Learned Society of Wales.